kensnyder/react-thermals/README.md

 intuitively.

 If you want to immediately flush the queue, you can call `store.flushSync()`.
-If any parts of the state returned `Promise`s, there will be a subsequent update after each `Promise`s resolves.
+If any parts of the state returned `Promise`s, there will be an additional update after each `Promise`s resolves.
 See the next section for more information on `Promise`s.

 ### Asynchronous Actions